HVjay/Hand_Erp_Detection/README.md

 - Data was accquired with MindMonitor app with Muse 2016 Headband
 - Detected ERPs were spreading of fingers, fist clenching and open hand at rest
-  - Commands received from Audio_markers.wav
+  - Commands received from Audio_markers.aup
 - Processing steps included band pass filtered and principal component analysis

 Next Steps: